microsoft/verona/docs/internal/compiler-steps.md

 The final output of the compiler is a single object file containing the whole Verona meta-module and all its compile-time dependencies.
 Foreign code will be compiled separately in a shared object, including all its requirements (other libraries).

-The linker will then link all these objects together, doing the standard relocation fix-ups and cleanups, producing a final executable.

 The program will dynamically link all the necessary shared objects, including foreign code for sandboxing, at run time.

 The stages (and status) of the linker steps are: